leneti/yaml-fm-lint-ext/README.md

 ## Features

 As with the main linting package itself, this extension is quick to install and configure.
-If there is a `.yaml-fm-lint.json` configuration file in the root directory, the extension will use it.
+If there is a `.yaml-fm-lint.json` or `.yaml-fm-lint.js` configuration file in the directory of the linted file, the extension will use it.

 ---